fedehsq/SecureDataContainer/README.md

+## SecureDataContainer ##
 First project for the course of Programmazione II, Universita' Di Pisa, Informatica.
-For the project specifications read .pdf.
+For the project specifications read progetto1-18-19.pdf.